We teach students reading and math, but we leave stress management skills entirely to chance.

 - Collegial cohort model

 Requirement: For classroom-based teachers with a consistent roster of students from public, private, or charter K-12.
-A minimum of two teachers per school for collegial support must apply together.
+A minimum of two teachers per school must apply together.

 What Orange County teachers are saying about using the Resilient Mindful Learner training...